What is Amyotrophic Lateral Sclerosis?

 • A Muscle and Nerve Test: EMG measures the electrical activity of muscles.

-• How It Works: A small needle is inserted into the muscle, which then records electrical activity both at rest and during muscle contraction.
+• How It Works: A small needle is inserted into the muscle, recording electrical activity at rest and during muscle contraction.

 EMG Findings in ALS